 The Company's leasing business faces competition for both customers and employees from U.S. based merchandise leasing companies and other smaller competitors within the Canadian market.
-Although the Company believes that such competition will stimulate industry growth, this increased competition could have a material adverse effect on the Company's operational results should the Company not be able to adequately respond to it.
+Although the merchandise leasing industry in Canada is mature, this competition could have a material adverse effect on the Company's operational results should the Company not be able to adequately respond to it.